 Pilgrim Artists Festival - 2022 Youth Literary Finalists

-Below you'll find the finalists and runners up in the teen and child age brackets.
+Below you'll find the winners, finalists, and runners up in the child and teen age brackets.
 You can read the adult entries here.

 Writers for this year's festival had a maximum of 500 words to explore our 2022 festival prompt: Justice and Mercy.
 They were encouraged to reflect - from a Christian perspective - on either or both aspects of the prompt.
 Then, all entries were judged anonymously by an independent team of literary curators.
 That is, the curators had no idea whose work they were evaluating.
 These curators chose three finalists from a competitive field in each category at each age level, for you, the public, to vote on in person at the festival.

-Teens (13-17) are eligible for the $50 Pilgrim Artists Prize and children (12 and under) are eligible for a $20 Suzannah Rowntree Prize in each category.
+Teens (13-17) were eligible for the $50 Pilgrim Artists Prize and children (12 and under) were eligible for a $20 Suzannah Rowntree Prize in each category.

 By Liliana Baehr